pvcordeiro/ft_printf/README.md

 **`int	pv_putstr(char *s);`**

-Prints a string, handling NULL strings and empty strings by printing (null) or an empty string.\nAnd yes, I made it recursive because why not.
+Prints a string, handling NULL strings and empty strings by printing (null) or an empty string.
+And yes, I made it recursive because why not.

 ---